Intel is working on a new type of processor you've never heard of

 As a product of the amount of data involved, training is both highly compute-intensive and highly time-consuming.
 By contrast, inference needs to be executed almost instantaneously, which means the compute requirements differ significantly.

-Although details are obviously scant, Intel’s new VPU appears to be designed to accelerate interference workloads across client devices.
+Although details are few and far between, Intel’s new VPU appears to be designed to accelerate interference workloads specifically across client devices.
 It’s unclear whether the company’s line of server CPUs will benefit from similar technology in future.

 With Meteor Lake expected to land in late 2023, the new VPU won’t see the light of day any time soon, but the existence of the chip offers some additional insight into the broader strategy at Intel.